Cowboys focus in house in free agency with Gregory, Gallup

 DALLAS COWBOYS (12-6)

-UNRESTRICTED FREE AGENTS: TE Dalton Schultz (franchise tag), DE Randy Gregory, WR Michael Gallup, WR Cedrick Wilson, S Jayron Kearse, G Connor Williams, LB Leighton Vander Esch, DE Dorance Armstrong, P Bryan Anger, WR Malik Turner, TE Jeremy Sprinkle, T Ty Nsekhe, DL Brent Urban, DT Carlos Watkins, LB Keanu Neal, CB Maurice Canady, S Malik Hooker, S Damontae Kazee, LS Jake McQuaide, RB Corey Clement.
+UNRESTRICTED FREE AGENTS: TE Dalton Schultz (franchise tag), DE Randy Gregory, S Jayron Kearse, G Connor Williams, LB Leighton Vander Esch, DE Dorance Armstrong, P Bryan Anger, WR Malik Turner, TE Jeremy Sprinkle, T Ty Nsekhe, DL Brent Urban, DT Carlos Watkins, LB Keanu Neal, CB Maurice Canady, S Malik Hooker, S Damontae Kazee, LS Jake McQuaide, RB Corey Clement.

 RESTRICTED FREE AGENT: LB Luke Gifford.

 NEEDS: Dallas figures to seek a hometown discount with Gregory for standing by the oft-suspended defensive end.
 Gregory is coming off a productive, drama-free season.
-Pass rush becomes the biggest need if DeMarcus Lawrence doesn’t accept a pay cut and is released.
-The re-signing of Gallup becomes more important if Amari Cooper is a salary cap casualty.
+The Cowboys are keeping pass rusher DeMarcus Lawrence on a reworked deal that gives salary cap relief.
+The re-signing of Michael Gallup is official after Dallas traded Amari Cooper to Cleveland to clear cap room.
 Gallup is coming off a torn ACL.
-Keeping Wilson would help, too.
 NFL Defensive Rookie of the Year Micah Parsons needs a new partner at linebacker if Vander Esch doesn’t return, although second-year player Jabril Cox could be the answer.

 —